 After you have reset your password, it may still be a few days before your account no longer receives undeliverable emails.

 If you are still concerned about your account, you can set up multi-factor authentication to further secure your data.
-Email the Help Desk at helpdeskticket@drury.edu to make your request.
+Submit a ticket at https://help.drury.edu/ to make your request.